Why being cited by ChatGPT changes the B2B game

 Technical citability is a prerequisite; domain authority decides your frequency of appearance.
 LLMs weight sources with signals comparable to Google PageRank: number of referring domains, editorial quality of those domains, coherence of the Knowledge Graph (Wikipedia, Wikidata, Crunchbase, the SIRENE company registry for France).

-Case 2 — DTC fashion brand (premium footwear)
+Scenario 2 — DTC fashion brand (premium footwear)

-Case 3 — Regional law firm (Lyon)
+Scenario 3 — Regional law firm

-Case 4 — Climate deeptech B2B startup
+Scenario 4 — Climate deeptech B2B startup

 Step 6 — Measure to steer